davidtcdeveloper/playground/android-moviedb/README.md

 Client project for [The Movie Database API](https://developers.themoviedb.org/3) with upcoming movies list developed using **Android SDK**.

 ### Tools and Build
-This project was built using Android Studio 2.3 RC 1 and Android Tools 2.3.0-rc1.
+This project was built using Android Studio 3.0 Canary 1 and Android Tools 3.0.0-alpha1.
 To edit this project, is recomended to use the *Import Project* from Android Studio, since the local project settings are not commited to this repository.
+**Before building the project**, you need to request an API key using the [API website](https://developers.themoviedb.org/3/getting-started) and place the value under your `gradle.properties` file with the name `moviedb.api_key`.
+For example: `moviedb.api_key="api_key_here"`.
 The application can also be built using command line.
 In a machine with Java 8 or newer installed and configured, checkout the root project and run `gradlew assembleDebug`.
 The resulting APK can be found in `project/app/build/outputs/apk`.

 ### Third-party Libraries